-The Deans' Council in August, 1999, approved guidelines for creating and distributing course syllabi.
+The Deans' Council in August, 1999, reviewed and recommended guidelines for creating and distributing course syllabi.
 Syllabi should be distributed in each class during the first week of the semester.
 For electronically delivered classes, syllabi should be posted when the course is developed.
 The following information should be included for both face-to-face and electronic course delivery: